How to Trade the Rising Wedge Pattern’s 81% Success Rate

 A rising wedge is a powerful technical analysis pattern with a predictive accuracy of 81%.
 The pattern can break out up or down but is primarily considered bearish.
 The rising wedge is formed when a stock’s price rises, but instead of continuing its upward trajectory, it contracts as the trading range tightens.
 This contraction is reflected in the slope of two rising and converging trend lines plotted above and below the price action.

 Traders should be cautious when they see the rising wedge form.
-As the price action continues to rise, the trading range tightens, indicating less buying pressure pushing the stock in an upward direction.
+As the price action continues to rise, the trading range tightens, indicating less buying pressure pushing the stock upward.
 The result is that prices begin to decline as profit-taking starts to outpace new buyers.

 A rising wedge has two inclining trendlines that connect a series of higher highs and lows.
-A rising wedge can be bearish or bullish or a reversal or continuation pattern, depending on the direction of the price breakout.
+Depending on the direction of the price breakout, a rising wedge can be bearish or bullish or a reversal or continuation pattern.

 We know chart patterns’ success rates and profitability because Tom Bulkowski, the author of The Encyclopedia of Chart Patterns, has spent decades researching patterns.
 I thank Tom for his permission to use a few of his valuable insights.

 TradingView’s powerful pattern recognition algorithms have autodetected this rising wedge pattern.
 TradingView detected the pattern and set a price target equal to the length of the wedge’s apex.
-The target was flagged green once the target was achieved.
+Once the target was achieved, it was flagged green.

 Rising Wedge Chart Pattern